 What is the Difference Between Cashback and Rewards Credit Cards?

-Before we get to the cashback vs rewards credit cards debate, let's be clear on the differences between the two.
+Before we get to the cashback vs rewards credit cards debate, let's clarify the difference between cashback vs points.

-Rewards credit cards earn points for every purchase made, which can be redeemed for a variety of rewards from the bank’s partner merchants.
-Now, to go deeper to the cashback vs rewards credit cards argument, let's look at their pros and cons below.
+Now, to go deeper into the cashback vs rewards credit cards discussion, let's look at their pros and cons below.

 The biggest benefit of using a cashback credit card is the savings you get every month.
-Typically, cashback credit cards in the Philippines earn a maximum rebate of around PHP 1,000, which means cardholders can save as much as PHP 12,000 per year.
+Typically, cashback credit cards in the Philippines earn a maximum monthly rebate of around ₱1,000, which means cardholders can save as much as ₱12,000 per year.

-The cash rebate you earn each month gets credited to your credit card amount, lowering your outstanding balance by the cashback amount.
-Let's say your credit card balance is PHP 5,000 and your cashback earned from the past month is PHP 1,000.
-Applied to your current billing statement, your outstanding balance becomes PHP 4,000.
+The cash rebate you earn each month gets credited to your credit card account, lowering your outstanding balance by the cashback amount.
+Let's say your credit card balance is ₱5,000 and your cashback earned from the past month is ₱1,000.
+Applied to your current billing statement, your outstanding balance becomes ₱4,000.